Districts of Zambia

 The ten provinces of Zambia are divided into a total of 116 districts as of 2018.

 Article 109 in part VIII of the constitution of Zambia deals with local government.
 It states only that there should be some form of local government, and that this local government should be based on democratically elected councils on the basis of universal adult suffrage.

-Provincial Districts in Zambia
+Provincial districts in Zambia

-Until 2011, Zambia was subdivided into 72 districts.
-However, since 2011, a number of new districts have been created, bringing the total to 116 as of 2018.
+From 1997 until the 2011 election, Zambia was subdivided into 72 districts.
+After the 2011 election, a total of 45 new districts were created by Michael Sata and Edgar Lungu, bringing the total to 116 districts since April 2018.